GraphQLSwift/GraphQL/MIGRATION.md

 The `EventStream` abstraction used to provide pre-concurrency subscription support has been removed.
 This means that `graphqlSubscribe(...).stream` will now be an `AsyncThrowingStream<GraphQLResult, Error>` type, instead of an `EventStream` type, and that downcasting to `ConcurrentEventStream` is no longer necessary.

+### Instrumentation removal

+The `Instrumentation` type has been removed, with anticipated support for tracing using [`swift-distributed-tracing`](https://github.com/apple/swift-distributed-tracing). `instrumentation` arguments must be removed from `graphql` and `graphqlSubscribe` calls.

 ## 2 to 3

 ### TypeReference removal